alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

   color:      white;
 }{% endhighlight %}
     <p>
-      Right now the element is only as big as the letters in the word “NEW”, so it’s just floating in space – we need to add some to make it wider, so it covers the whole corner.
+      Right now the element is only as big as the letters in the word “NEW”, so it’s just floating in space – we need to make it wider, so it covers the whole corner.
     </p>
   </div>
   <div class="container" id="wrapper4a" style="width:200px;">